A student must successfully complete all of the following to be eligible for graduation from the University of Pittsburgh School of Law.

 - 6 semesters of full time enrollment (minimum of 10 credits per semester)

 Courses satisfying the Legal Profession requirement provide substantial instruction in the history, goals, structure, values, rules, and responsibilities of the legal profession and its members.

 View courses that fulfill the LP Requirement >

-Please note: Lawyering: A History satisfies both the Law School's and the ABA's legal profession requirement, but does not satisfy the New York professional responsibility requirement.
-Students who plan to sit for the New York bar exam who take Lawyering: A History should also take one of the other legal profession courses (i.e., Legal Profession, Professional Responsibility, or Law and Ethics of Lawyering) in order to satisfy New York's professional responsibility requirement.
+Please note: All of our professional responsibility courses satisfy both the Law School’s and the ABA’s legal profession requirements.
+Lawyering: A History does not satisfy the New York professional responsibility requirement.
+Students who plan to sit for the New York bar exam who take Lawyering: A History should also take one of the other Professional Responsibility courses or Comparative Professional Responsibility in order to satisfy New York's professional responsibility requirement.